Jamesits/docker-ripe-atlas/README.md

 cat /var/atlas-probe/etc/probe_key.pub
 ```

 [Register](https://atlas.ripe.net/apply/swprobe/) the probe with your public key.
+After the registration being manually processed, you'll see your new probe in your account.

 ## Caveats